tpalmerstudios/assembly/README.md

 # assembly

-Currently working through AoA (Art of Assembly v2) with HLA
+Currently working through
+- "Programming from the Ground Up"
+- "Micro-Computer Systems: The 8086/8088 Family"
+- "IBM PC Assembly Language and Programming"
+- And any other books someone would like to recommend to me

 then